nikhilrajput63/CS671-Hackthon-Project-2025/README.md

-# 🎬 Mood-Based Movie Detection
+# 🎬 Mood-Based Movie Recommendation
 IIT Mandi Hackathon 2025 Project

 This project recommends movies based on a user's current emotional state using AI-powered mood detection.
 Developed during the IIT Mandi Hackathon 2025, it leverages facial expression analysis and/or text sentiment analysis to classify the user's mood and suggest appropriate movies tailored to their feelings.